adriana-guillen/Text-Analytics-VOC/README.md

 The objective is to extract service-quality insights from unstructured comments using **classical NLP techniques** — including **TF-IDF**, **Word2Vec**, and a roadmap to **BERT** — to support data-driven service improvement decisions.

+Disclaimer:
+All datasets were synthetically generated for portfolio purposes and do not contain any real or proprietary data from FEMSA or OxxoGas.
+All entries were simulated to reflect realistic sentiment patterns and customer behavior.
 ---

 ## 📁 Dataset